GriffinLedingham/parallel-proxy/README.md

 [A simple website](https://griffinledingham.github.io/parallel-proxy) to make text proxies of your Parallel Alpha TCG cards.

 It uses data sourced from the [parallel.life](https://www.parallel.life) API.
+Data may need to be repaired in cases that the parallel.life dataset includes inconsistencies with card spelling, whitespace, etc.

 It is based on the [MTG Proxy](https://github.com/fklingler/mtgproxy).
 The card templates are directly adapted from this project.